simonepri/restify-errors-thrower/README.md

 Default: `undefined`

 The type of error that the object should be instance of.
-If undefined it just checks if the object is instance of Error.

 ## Authors
 * **Simone Primarosa** - [simonepri](https://github.com/simonepri)